pr0g/switch-corresponding/README.md

   * Once you have done that, open vscode with `vscode .` from the command line at the folder you cloned the repro into, open `src/extension.ts` and hit F5!
   * (you might find that you need to also run `tsc -p ./` to compile the extension.ts typescript file).

-** Note: No guarantees are made about if it will work 100% of the time! **
+**Note: No guarantees are made about if it will work 100% of the time!**

 ## Updates

+05/05/2019 - update npm dependencies

 06/01/2018 - merge PR from *zabel-xyz* to add support for multiple workspaces

 30/03/2017 - merge PR from *zabel-xyz* to fix (another) issue with vscode absolute/relative paths (on windows)